Dangerously viral: How Trump, supporters spread false claims

-Eric Hainline, a UPS driver from Dayton, Ohio, said that video and others he watched like it reinforced his suspicions that the election was stolen from Trump.
+Eric Hainline, a UPS driver from Dayton, Ohio, watched the video and many like it, and said the images reinforced his suspicions that the election was stolen from Trump.

 “You don’t know who to believe anymore,” said Hainline, 44.
 “I think the trust people have is broken.”

-Trump and his allies have fomented the idea of a “rigged election” for months, promoting falsehoods through various media and even lawsuits about fraudulent votes and dead voters casting ballots.
+Trump and his allies have fomented the idea of a “rigged election” for months, promoting falsehoods through various media and even lawsuits about fraudulent votes and dead voters casting ballots across the country.

-While the details of these spurious allegations may fade over time, the scar it leaves on American democracy could take years to heal.
+While the details of these spurious allegations may fade over time, the scar they leave on American democracy could take years to heal.

 “There will always be people who believe the Democrats stole the election in 2020,” said Jennifer Mercieca, a historian of political rhetoric at Texas A&M University.
 “That will not change.”

 In fact, there is no evidence of widespread fraud in the 2020 election.
 Election officials confirmed there were no serious irregularities and the election went well.
 Attorney General William Barr said Tuesday the Justice Department has not identified voter fraud that would change the presidential election.

 But from the Oval Office, Trump has consistently tried to mislead the nation about the outcome.
 As a result, cries of voter fraud have persisted loudly in an online media ecosystem where pro-Trump Facebook pages, Twitter accounts and fringe websites readily circulate unchecked or misleading claims about the voting process.